scaleoutsystems/fedn/examples/pytorch-keyworddetection-api/README.rst

 -----------------------------

 This is an example to showcase how to set up FEDnClient and use APIClient to setup and manage a training from python.
-The machine learning project is based on the Speech Commands dataset from Google.
+The machine learning project is based on the Speech Commands dataset from Google, https://huggingface.co/datasets/google/speech_commands.

 The example is intented as a minimalistic quickstart to learn how to use FEDn.